 For this reason, numerous warning signs have been posted in this area, which all say the same thing: "Waves break on ledge.
 Stand back!
 You could be swept out to sea, injured and drown."
 Many people don't heed the warning sings and walk near the edge of the cliff to enjoy the views.
-Unfortunately, 29 drownings have occurred here as of today, the most recent one in February 2016.
+Unfortunately, more than 30 drownings have occurred here as of today, the most recent one in February 2016.

 Queen's Bath Overview

 - Natural pool located on a lava bench

 - Area is exposed to strong currents, high surf and waves that wash over the cliffs